nbaronti/Homework_1/README.md

 ~via [Square](https://squareup.com/us/en/about)

-## Key Products/Services & Target Market
+## Key Products/Services and Target Market

 Square offers a suite of products and financial services to help every business succeed.
 The company has grown its committments to sellers over the years, evolving its suite of dynamic business tools and integrating business banking services into its platform to offer loans to its diverse customer pool and facilitate business funding.
 Square's key offerings included: